JJ Redick’s Rap Career: From Battle Rapping At AAU Events To Almost Getting Punched By Chris Duhon

 Redick?
 The “pretty (hated) white boy” from Duke?
 Battle rap legend?

 I’m assuming you aren’t re-imagining any scenes from 8 Mile with Redick as Rabbit.
 You are probably thinking the rap battles were more like this.

 If you listen to the recent episode of The Vertical Podcast (one of my top 5 favorite hoop podcasts), Redick goes 30 for 30 in-depth about his now mythical rap career as Karp shares a few epic stories about his career, which sounds like a hip-hop version of the 90s Orlando Magic team: Too young, too talented, too much early success and unfortunately a victim of economics and bad timing.

-Here’s a few highlights from the podcast (click here to listen to it).
+Here are a few highlights from the podcast (click here to listen to it).

 After hearing Warren G’s Regulate in 1994, Reddick caught the hip-hop bug.

 He started dropping freestyles and battle rapping in school, against teammates and eventually opponents at AAU tournaments.

 Formed a Duke version of the Wu-Tang Clan called PDF.
 He was the 8th man on the 9 member group, which I guess means he wasn’t the GZA since the Genius was always the last guy to rap in the group’s early and best days.
 (In 2009, Redick reportedly formed a “rap super group” with a single called ‘Waste Management.’
 The album was never released and/or finished.)